atharparvezce/ai-internship-assessment/README.md

 - Bar charts for absolute spend.
 - Pie charts for relative proportions.
-- Time-series plots for seasonal trends and anomalies.

 These visualizations support strategic decisions in credit and procurement.